If you're reading this article it's likely that you've been kind enough to take the time to make a feature request, which is fab!

 - Requests that clearly focus on the individual or very specific needs of a user are filtered out at this stage as are tickets that involve something along the lines of "I'll sign-up if you add this..."

-- Feature Requests that make it through this initial review are entered on to our development tracking system (Jira) for consideration in the next or subsequent releases.
-If this happens you will be notified via email and you will be able to track the progress of your request.
+- Feature Requests that make it through this initial review are entered as tickets on to our development tracking system (Jira) for consideration in future releases.

-- When each issue is logged in Jira it's categorised as follows:
+- When each ticket is logged in Jira it's categorised as follows:

-- When we begin developing a new release the whole team (Client-facing and Engineering) reviews each issue in turn and we decide which features should make it into the release based on:
+- When we begin developing a new release we review the tickets in Jira and decide which should make it into the release based on:

 So, please keep the requests coming and hopefully this gives you a better idea about how we handle them.
 Rest assured your efforts aren't in vain.